Isle of Man

 Peel: for history

-Visit this town on the west coast to view 14th century Peel Castle perched above the bay and discover the island’s history at the House of Manannan in one of the island's best museums.
+Visit this seaside town on the Island’s west coast to soak up Viking history.
+Visit the 11th century Peel Castle, perched above the picturesque Fenella Beach, and discover the Island’s 10,000 year old history at the House of Manannan.

-The island's capital hosts multiple international businesses and is the governmental heart of the crown protectorate.
-Enjoy lunch in the stylish North Quay area lined with quality restaurants.
+The Island's capital, Douglas, is home to a multitude of international businesses and is the governmental heart of the crown protectorate.
+Enjoy lunch in the stylish North Quay area lined with top-quality restaurants, then discover an array of independent retailers in the city’s retail epicentre.

 Cregneash: for tradition